 Life Friends puts emphasis on finding and joining existing clubs or groups that match people’s interests and passions and being part of the community through relationships, valued roles and contribution.

 A Life Unlimited programme coordinator facilitates Life Friends and volunteers support the programme.

 Visit the Fraser High School website for more information about the programme and to register.

 Life Friends runs at Fraser High School, as part of the Continuing Adult Education programme.

-Life Friends is held every second Wednesday from 6pm – 7.30pm (during school terms).
+Life Friends is held every Wednesday 6pm to 7.30pm during school terms.

 Eve Ruth is warm and friendly.
 She’s a good listener and happy to have a chat – all the qualities that make for a good friend.
 But after managing a long illness, Eve found the friendships she once enjoyed had vanished.
 Life Friends has set her on the path to making and sustaining new connections.
 Read our story about Eve Ruth.